Football.TXT Format Spec (& Tests)

 Croatia v Mexico

-For match results (i) you can separate two team names by - or v (same as fixtures) followed by the score (e.g. 0-0) or separate two team names by the score.
+For match results (i) you can separate two team names by - or v (same as fixtures) followed by the score (e.g. 0-0) or separate team names by the score.
 Examples:

 Atlético Mineiro v River Plate 3-0